 Pros:

-- Flip out screen to help frame yourself.
+- Fully articulating flip out screen to help frame yourself.

-- Can use an external microphone for premium audio.
+- Can use an external microphone to capture high quality audio.

 - Pairs with some fantastic APS-C lenses.